Frequently Asked Questions

 Partial proceeds from our donations support help to pay it forward, maintaining the sustainability of our traditional indigenous partnerships and their precious communities.

-• Research and pervasive anecdotal evidence supports the understanding that uncontrolled circumstances exposed to unplanned or unsupportive stimuli is much more likely to result in harm.
+Research and pervasive anecdotal evidence supports the understanding that uncontrolled circumstances exposed to unplanned or unsupportive stimuli is much more likely to result in harm.

-Where it is, when it is, who is present, what is present, and what everyone is doing must have an enormous amount if planning and intentionality behind it.
-Entering expanded states of consciousness in this way is not only very safe, but it’s also more likely to benefit those involved.
+Making a container “sacred” means making as many aspects of it support the benefit of the participants as possible.
+Where it is, when it is, who is present, what is present, and what everyone is doing must have an enormous amount of planning and intentionality behind it.
+Entering expanded states of consciousness in this way is not only very safe, but also more likely to benefit those involved.

 Nothing is taken for granted in sacred ceremony because when you take these medicines, you become extremely aware of everything around you, thus more likely to be affected by it, for better or worse.